 Dave recently introduced foresight work into the Haas MBA curriculum, and to roundtable members.
 A response to technology-driven exponential change, this methodology provides a strategic framework for avoiding blindspots and anticipating and managing disruption.
 He is also redesigning the core MBA design thinking course.
-Before moving to Haas, Dave designed and taught the e-business and technology strategy course for the Executive MBA Program at St. Mary’s College.

 As an active consultant, facilitator, and coach, Dave has worked on innovation related initiatives with a variety of Fortune 1000 companies, as well as several NGOs, and the United States Air Force.
 He has coached thousands of students and executives to collectively solve problems, coalesce as teams, and work more collaboratively, while developing innovative solutions to ambiguous and difficult issues of culture, performance, and growth.
 He writes and speaks frequently on the topics of human centered design, innovation capability, and responsible business, including keynotes and a piece on the topic of innovation culture in the MIT Sloan Management Review.